chantzos/__/README.md

 git://git.jedsoft.org/git/slang.git

-by default if you issue:
+on which (after cloning) by default if you issue:

 ```bash
 ./configure && make && sudo make install